darklorddad/Swinburne-COS30082-AML-Multi-Class-Classification/report.md

 -   **Close Contenders**: The generic `Swin-Transformer-88` model was a surprisingly strong performer, achieving 88.85% accuracy, nearly matching the `SwinV2-Large` model.
 This highlights the power of the Swin Transformer architecture itself.
 The `ConvNeXt-V2-Tiny-86` model also performed admirably, securing the third-highest accuracy at 86.72%, demonstrating the strength of modern convolutional architectures.

 -   **Impact of Model Size and Pre-training**: A clear trend emerges where larger models (`SwinV2-Large`) outperform their smaller counterparts (`SwinV2-Tiny`).
-Furthermore, the domain of pre-training data is significant.
-The `Swin-Tiny-Eurosat-80` model, pre-trained on satellite imagery, performed worse than models pre-trained on general-purpose datasets like ImageNet, confirming that pre-training on a domain closer to the target task (general object recognition vs. satellite images) is more beneficial.
+The impact of the pre-training domain is also notable.
+Interestingly, the `Swin-Tiny-Eurosat-80` model, which was fine-tuned on satellite imagery, achieved a slightly higher accuracy (80.00%) than its base counterpart, `Swin-Tiny-78` (78.44%).
+This suggests that even out-of-domain fine-tuning can sometimes provide a better initialisation than a more general pre-trained model, although both were ultimately outperformed by models pre-trained on larger datasets like ImageNet-21k or ImageNet-22k.

 #### 2.3.
 Overfitting and Model Generalisation